caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 Our experience has shown us

 + Data is more important then (legacy) system that holds it
-+ Sustainability of data is enhanced by simple structures
++ Data sustainability benefits from simple structures
-+ Data sustainability may be easier to achieve than software sustainability
++ It maybe easier to sustain data than to sustain complex software systems

 5
 --